 - Environmental control: The cooled gas is treated by scrubbers, precipitators, and filters to remove pollutants.
 The solids that form during treatment, called residuals, are disposed of in a landfill.

-- Environmental release: The treated gas is released to the atmosphere.
+- Environmental release: The treated gas is released into the atmosphere.
 There should be no visible smoke from the smokestack because the remaining gases should be free from particulates.

 Because incineration utilizes such high temperatures, it can destroy many pathogens and some toxic materials.
 For this reason, incineration is the preferred method of disposal for biomedical and some other special wastes, even in communities where MSW is landfilled.